oscarriddle/.emacs.d/README.md

 # A Personal Preference Configuration of Emacs
-  This is my emacs configuration tree, which maintained since in Sato Takashi Lab in Kyoto University, and now ammend several new packages for fansy and convient features.
+  This is my emacs configuration tree, which was maintained since I was in Sato Takashi Lab in Kyoto University, and now added several new packages for fansy and convient features.
 Light-weight and transportability are considered as the most important things.
+This is my starting point of Emacs Lisps and hopefully it can help you in develop and study.

 Main Packages Support:
 -